tiby312/poloto-project/README.md

 ## CSS Usage Example

 See the graphs in this report: [broccoli_book](https://tiby312.github.io/broccoli_report/)

+## Iterating plots twice

+In order to calculate the right size view to scale all the plots, poloto has to iterate over all the plot points twice.
+Once to find the min and max bounds, and once to scale all the points by the scale determined by the first iteration.

+If you are using an iterator where each iteration is expensive, consider running the iterator just once, collecting the results in a Vec.
+Then pass that Vec to the plotting functions.
+Beware of passing the buffer directly to the plotter!
+If you do this, you'll use a lot of memory since the plotter will clone the whole buffer.
+Instead pass a reference to the buffer.
+See the second example below.

+## Formatting Tick Intervals

+Poloto will first print intervals in normal decimal at the precision required to capture the differences in the step size between the intervals.
+If the magnitude of a number is detected to be too big or small, it may switch to scientific notation, still at the required precision.
+It will only switch if the scientific notation version is actually less characters than the normal decimal format which is not always the case when you consider the precision that might be required to capture the step size.

+Even with the above system, there are cases where the numbers all have a really big magnitude, but are all really close together (small step size).
+In this case, there isn't really a good way to format it.
+In these cases, poloto will fall back to making the number relative to the first number.

+## Can I change the styling of the plots?

+Yes!
+You can harness the power of CSS both in the svg, or outside in html with an embeded svg.
+Some things you can do:

+ * Change the color scheme to fit your html theme.
+ * Highlight one plot, make it dashed, or add hover effect
+ * Animate things using @keyframes

+Depending on whether you are adding a new style attribute or overriding an existing one, you might have to increase the specificty of your css clause to make sure it overrides the svg css clause.

+When SVG 2 is more widely supported by browsers, this will unlock more properties that you can change through CSS.
+For example, you will be able to change the radius of scatter dots.

 ### Why not scale the intervals to end nicely with the ends of the axis lines?